New Finishes for Prime Labels

 Now that we have a good overview of each step in the wet lamination process, we can look at some specific examples of things that could go wrong.
 Typically, hurdles show up in three distinct areas: bond strength between laminate and facestock, where or how the wet adhesive is stored, and visual and tactile performance of the label post lamination.
 None of these issues are especially common, and many of the possibilities covered here are rare enough that many label converters will never encounter them.
 However, we know there is a learning curve for operators who are used to self-wound laminates, and it’s important to be aware of these issues on the off chance they arise.

-Disclaimer: Nobelus has partnered with DBT Coatings, formulary experts who specialize in packaging and printing solutions, to research and test our unsupported films in conjunction with their proprietary wet adhesives.
-The following information is based on results from tests using DBT Coating proprietary adhesives.
-Adhesives sourced from other providers may display issues not addressed here.
+Disclaimer: The following information is based on results from tests using proprietary adhesives from a Nobelus partner.
+Adhesives sourced from an unvalidated supplier may display issues not addressed here.

 BOND STRENGTH